PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 ![Cuneiform for Salesforce: Understanding the Profiling Process](img/profiling-process.gif)

-In our data reliability process, you can use these reports to inspect profiling results across each of the seventeen (17) report categories included in this repository.
-Use these reports to identify unused fields, assess duplicate density, explore which fields have the highest default value usage, and more.
+In our data reliability process, you can leverage these reports to inspect profiling results across each of the seventeen (17) report categories included in this repository.
+Once profiling has completed, you can use these reports to [identify unpopulated fields](#unpopulated-fields-analysis-7-reports), assess duplicate density within fields, identify fields representing segments, explore which fields have the highest default value usage, and more.

-> Each report is designed to provide a specific set of insights into your Salesforce data, and can be customized to meet your specific data quality needs.

 ## Installation Prerequisites
 To use these reports, you must have a Salesforce org and a [Cuneiform for Salesforce](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373382/Introducing+Cuneiform+for+Salesforce) product installed in a development, production, or sandbox org.
 You can find our [latest releases](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2618130783/Latest+Product+Releases) via our [Product Documentation](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/overview).